Psoriasis

 Consider the advantages:

-• Patient places high value on treatment
+• Patient places a high value on treatment.

-• Likelihood of the treatment addressing factors related to the patient’s symptoms
+• Likelihood of the treatment addressing factors related to the patient’s symptoms.

-• Evidence for treatment
+• Evidence for treatment.

 Consider the disadvantages: